Threat Level Midnight

 "Threat Level Midnight" is the seventeenth episode of the seventh season of the American comedy television series The Office, and the show's 143rd episode overall.
 It originally aired on NBC on February 17, 2011.
 The episode was written by B. J. Novak and directed by Tucker Gates.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
-In this episode, Michael Scott (Steve Carell) screens his action film Threat Level Midnight to the office after ten years of writing, shooting, re-shooting, and editing.
+In this episode, Michael Scott (Steve Carell) screens his action film Threat Level Midnight to the office after a decade of writing, shooting, re-shooting, and editing.
+(Note: There is some ambiguity around how long Michael was working on Threat Level Midnight.
+In the cold open he says there was "three years of writing, one year of shooting, four years of reshooting and two years of editing", which at face value adds up to 10 years, but since Michael is likely rounding the time periods to the nearest year, it could be anywhere from 8 to 12 years.
+Later in the episode he says the film has been his dream for 11 years, but this does not necessarily equal the amount of time he was actually working on the film.)
 This film features Michael as Agent Michael Scarn, Dwight Schrute (Rainn Wilson) as Scarn's robot butler, and Jim Halpert (John Krasinski) as Scarn's archnemesis "Goldenface".

 The episode's genesis stems from the second season episode "The Client", in which the office discovers Michael's incomplete film screenplay.
 "Threat Level Midnight" features the reappearance of several actors and actresses who had not appeared on the show in years.
 It also marks the final appearance for Rashida Jones (Karen Filippelli).
 Due to the nature of Michael's film, scenes were filmed to create the illusion that they had been shot years prior to the episode.
 "Threat Level Midnight" was viewed by 6.41 million viewers and received a 3.3 rating among adults between the age of 18 and 49.
 The episode was the highest-rated NBC series of the week that it aired, and received acclaim from critics, many of whom enjoyed the humor and the continuity references to the show's past.
 In December 2019, the entire film (25 minutes with no episode clips) was released on The Offices YouTube channel.